bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_nonparametric.md

 This shows that the correlogram (or periodogram) provides an estimate of the power spectral density which is a smoothed version of the true PSD (see Fig. 1).
 As $N\rightarrow\infty$ the spectrum of the windowing function will approach a delta pulse function and the expected value of the estimated periodogram will become the true periodogram.

-From equation (\ref{eq:exp_p}) we also notice that the expected value of the PSD estimator is related to spectrum of the window function.
+From equation (\ref{eq:exp_p}) we also notice that the expected value of the PSD estimator is related to the spectrum of the window function.
 For a rectangular window, this results in
 \begin{equation}\label{eq:ft_rect}
         W_R(e^{j\theta}) = \frac{1}{N}\left(\frac{\sin(N\theta/2)}{\sin(\theta/2)}\right),
 \end{equation}